akkadotnet/Akka.Persistence.Sql/README.md

 - SQL Server: Basic Persist and Recovery tests pass for both Snapshot and Journal.
     - Still needs Delete tests
 - SQLite: Persist and Recovery tests pass for both Snapshot and Journal.
-- Postgres: Basic Persist and Recovery tests pass for both Snapshot and Journal.
+- PostgreSQL: Basic Persist and Recovery tests pass for both Snapshot and Journal.
     - Only Binary payloads are supported at this time.
     - Note that not all possible permutations of table names have been tested.
         - i.e. there may be concerns around casing